-The following BP readings do not qualify in meeting the measure.
+The following BP readings do not qualify in meeting the measure (i.e., they are not eligible).

-- Taken during an acute inpatient stay or an ED visit. - Taken by the member using a non-digital device such as with a manual blood pressure cuff and a stethoscope. - If the BP reading is $\geq$ 140/90 mmHg. - There is no BP reading during the measurement year or if the reading is incomplete (e.g., the systolic or diastolic level is missing). - Notation of Pulmonary HTN. - Taken on the same day as a diagnostic test or diagnostic or therapeutic procedure that requires a change in diet or medication regimen on or one day before the day of the test or procedure, with the exception of fasting blood tests (see Notes Section).
+- Taken during an acute inpatient stay or an ED visit. - Reported by or taken by the member. - Member-reported results to the provider from a remote monitoring device. - If the BP reading is ≥ 140/90 mmHg. - There is no BP reading during the measurement year or if the reading is incomplete (e.g., the systolic or diastolic level is missing). - Notation of Pulmonary HTN. - Taken on the same day as a diagnostic test or diagnostic or therapeutic procedure that requires a change in diet or medication regimen on or one day before the day of the test or procedure, with the exception of fasting blood tests (see Notes Section).